thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/magic/The_Mind_Arts/Occlumency.md

 ---
+collection: Harrypedia
-title: "The Mind Arts: Occlumency"
+title: The Mind Arts: Occlumency
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 Occlumency is the art, one who practices it is an Occlumens.